 The film is divided roughly at the 34-minute mark, when several more characters come into play.
 Second-billed Jeffrey Hunter is Gordon, Dorie’s math tutor; he also helps out for his uncle in the police department, an awkward arrangement that would suggest that the movie folded two book characters into one.
 Hunter is supposed to be gentlemanly and bookish, and is set up as a romantic alternative for Wagner with both women.
 Given what happens in the movie, we wonder why Gordon doesn’t have to account for his own movements on the day of the murder.
 Hunter and Wagner would later star together in Nicholas Ray’s weak juvenile delinquency-outlaw movie, The True Story of Jesse James.

 Virginia Leith is Dorie’s sister Ellen, a beautiful copper heiress who spends the second half of the show trying to establish that a murder has taken place.
 Ellen is less vulnerable than her sister, but she has the same problem that Dorie had, a domineering father (George Macready).
 With with her deep voice and graceful bearing Ms. Leith is an interesting presence.
 A former model, she won several big parts in enduring films, but didn’t catch on with the public.
 She had already played opposite Robert Wagner once, when both were at Fox.
 I’m betting that Ms. Leith had an interesting personality that wasn’t given free rein in her movies.
 Her role in Black Widow shows hints of a nonconformist spirit.

 In either her first or second film is Joanne Woodward, who will soon become the film’s biggest star.
-Clearly set up to be murdered in the first part of the story, her Dorie remains sympathetic even as she fails to heed any of the 101 danger signals being sent her by her dreamboat boyfriend.
+Clearly set up to be murdered in the first part of the story, her Dorie remains sympathetic even as she fails to heed any of the 101 danger signals broadcast by her dreamboat boyfriend.
 Woodward handles the role of an inconveniently pregnant woman with dignity — her Dorie needs support but never whines.
 Two years later Woodward would marry Paul Newman and establish a mini-acting dynasty; it’s interesting to compare her role opposite Robert Wagner in this movie, to Wagner’s role as ‘guest-lover’ in the later Newman-Woodward car racing drama, Winning.